solarslurpi/OG-GrowBuddy/README.md

     [__The FillerUp Buddy__ in depth](pages/FILLERUP_BUDDY.md)

 - The __Plug Buddy__
-    - a smart plug that can be commanded to turn an appliance plugged into it on and off.
+    - a Sonoff S31 (most likely S31 lite) modified to work within a local Tasmota environment.

 - The __Light Buddy__
 TBD: PAR meter perhaps auto adjust of lights.